 RASIC was funded by a grant from the Templeton World Charity Foundation.

 â€”Â SOCIUS: SOCIOLOGICAL RESEARCH FOR A DYNAMIC WORLD

 Religion and Science: Global Survey Explores Academia's Views

 â€”Â TIMES HIGHER EDUCATION

 In RUS, we explore how religious Americans think through complex scientific issues.
 This project involved observing religious services, as well as 319 personal interviews with religious individuals from a variety of faith traditions, including Catholics, Jews, evangelical Christians, Muslims, and mainline Protestants.
 To complement the depth of these personal interviews, we conducted a broad, nationally representative survey of more than 10,000 Americans.
-A book based on the studyâ€™s findings, Religion vs. Science: What Religious People Really Think, will be released on December 1, 2017.
+A book based on the studyâ€™s findings, Religion vs. Science: What Religious People Really Think, was published in December 2017.